windmill-labs/windmilldocs/src/pages/hiring.md

 Be sure to mention which role you are interested in if any applicable.
 You may also define your own role!

-We are **FULLY REMOTE** forever but we will organize offsites on a regular basis.
+We are **FULLY REMOTE** forever but we will organize off-sites on a regular basis.
 If you happen to live in Paris, we have a small office in the 15th quarter.